Rosuav/rosuav.github.io/PortalPoints.md

   - "I was just blind" may indicate a visibility or discoverability problem
 * Caveats
   - Not knowing the effect of frobbing a thing is usually inelegant, but subtle changes to drive you forward are fine

-First things first.
-* Get rid of the ugly site-name header, also seen on Alice and her Dresses

 Mechanics
 * !ari ==> Aristotles $aristotles$